excellalabs/modern-java/README-chapter-08.md

 ## 8.2.
 Working with List and Set

--Java 8 introduced a few methods into the List and Set interfaces: `removeIf`, `replaceAll`, and `sort`
+- Java 8 introduced a few methods into the List and Set interfaces: `removeIf`, `replaceAll`, and `sort`
 - All mutate collections, so were added to make mutating code less error prone
 - replaceAll